Blue Badge Abuse and Disability Harassment: What To Do If You Are Attacked

 Support Matters

-Tell someone you trust.
+Reach out to someone you really trust.

-You are not overreacting for being upset.
+You are absolutely not overreacting just because you're upset.

-And you are certainly not alone.
+And most importantly, you are definitely not alone in this.

 If you are living with ME CFS, fibromyalgia, or invisible illness too, you may also relate to my post about URL: the emotional toll of appointment fatigue with chronic illness and URL: life with chronic illness on low energy days outside the house.